 There are limits to your 401(k):

-While it’s a great financial tool to have under your belt, you can only contribute up to $18,000 each year, amounting to $1,500 per month if you divide it out monthly.
+While it’s a great financial tool, you can only contribute up to $18,000 each year, amounting to $1,500 per month if you divide it out monthly.
 If you’re over the age of 50, you’re allowed to contribute up to $24,000 a year ($2,000 per month).
 These contribution limits are in place so that you can only benefit from so much tax savings each year.

 Another rule associated with a 401(k) is that you must start taking “required minimum distributions” at some point.
 That means once you hit a certain age, you must begin withdrawing funds from your 401(k) account — and paying taxes on them.

 Currently, the requirement is that you start taking distributions the year after you turn 70 ½.
 Then you have to take out distributions by December 31 of each following year.
 Your minimum required amount is determined by the IRS based on your life expectancy.
 There’s nothing quite like a government tax agency predicting your lifespan, is there?